WPL 2023: Mumbai Indians, Delhi Capitals, UP Warriorz to compete in playoffs; top spot to be decided

 If MI win in the afternoon match, then DC will know the exact margin they need to overcome their NRR to clinch top spot.

-UPW can also reach 10 points and if DC lose against RCB.
+UPW can also reach 10 points and if MI lose against RCB.
 In that case, there will be a three-way tie on NRR.

-Note: Corrections: Tuesday’s fixtures are RCB vs MI followed by UPW vs DC.